Bomb the Ammunition Dumps

-This is the sixth episode of a campaign representing fictitious battles in the air over the Western Front during the First World War.
+This is the tenth episode of a campaign representing fictitious battles in the air over the Western Front during the First World War.
 It was initially planned to use the Wings of Glory rules, but these were modified to use hex based movement in order to facilitate remote play over the Internet due to Corona restrictions.

 The cast of the campaign can be found here.

 Aerial reconnaissance has identified three enemy ammo dumps which must be attacked.
 The targets have been identified as critical, but are not within range of the artillery, so Army Headquarters has decided to order an aerial bombing mission against the targets.
 The KuKuK Jagd-Schlachtstaffel has been tasked with this mission; at least two of the ammo dumps must be destroyed.